It’s high time to get your stuff inside for the coming season. You know you can’t leave in the weather any longer and it must be done soon!

 Ice and Snow Shield vs Felt Paper

-According to Ask the Builder "Ice and water shield is a far superior product compared to basic roofing felt paper."
+According to Ask the Builder “Ice and water shield is a far superior product compared to basic roofing felt paper.”
 It is very thick and creates a very heavy seal on your roof in addition to the shingles.
-If you shingles start to leak for any reason, the ice and snow shield will protect it.
+If your shingles start to leak for any reason, the ice and snow shield will protect them.
 No doubt, Ice and snow shield (also known as ice and water shield) is a great product for keeping your roof safe for years to come.

 If you want more than just a thin layer of protection and want something that could extend the life of your roof by a long time, add ice and snow shield to your vinyl storage shed.